 Skip to main content

-When organizations deploy MCP servers traditionally, they face a fundamental challenge: each user must install and configure multiple servers individually.
-Consider a typical setup with Slack, Google Drive, and database connectors: three separate installations, three authentication flows, and three potential points of failure per user.
+Traditional MCP deployment means each user installs and configures servers separately.
+With Slack, Google Drive, and a database connector, that's three installations, three auth flows, and three points of failure per user.

-• Difficult to share curated tool sets with specific teams
+• Hard to share curated tool sets with teams

-2. Enforces access policies based on user roles and permissions
+2. Enforces policies based on roles and permissions

 When a client connects to a Virtual MCP server: